unlocomqx/addons-docs/docs/src/dynamicproduct/17-custom-scripts.md

 });
 ```

-The data is have this shape
+The data will have this shape

 ```js
 {